 Some delivery problems happen more often than others.
-Before you begin to panic, take a look at some of the more common issues you could face when dealing with Amazon sellers and how best to correct the situation before going to extreme measures.
+Before you begin to panic, look at some of the more common issues you could face when dealing with Amazon sellers and how best to correct the situation before going to extreme measures.

 An Item Has Been Ordered But Not Yet Shipped

 A quick Google search for Amazon delivery problems will reveal that this particular issue occurs relatively often.
 What can you do if you’ve placed an order, but the seller still hasn’t made the shipment after several days, weeks, or even months have passed?

 Don’t freak out.
 There’s an easy fix to your problem.
 Amazon will not charge your credit card until the order has been confirmed.
 This means that nothing will show up on your bank statement indicating you’ve paid for a product that was never even shipped.
 So long as this is still the case, and you’re fed up with waiting, you can still cancel the order by:

 - Clicking on Your Account.

 - Then click on Your Orders and select Cancel Order.